taufik-nurrohman/markdown/README.md

 -------

 This library is licensed under the [MIT license](LICENSE).
-Please consider [donating](https://github.com/sponsors/taufik-nurrohman) if you benefit financially from this library.
+Please consider [donating 💰](https://github.com/sponsors/taufik-nurrohman) if you benefit financially from this library.

 Links
 -----